taimoorsattar7/taimoorsattar.dev/src/pages/blogs/style-html-form-with-css.md

 ---
-title: style HTML form with CSS
+title: How to style HTML form with CSS
 description: HTML forms are used for user input/interaction.
 We can style the HTML form using CSS.
 In this blog, we style the HTML form with a search icon wrap inside it.